To rank higher on Google (and other search engines), a website owner must be committed – organic optimisation (SEO and AEO) is a long game.

 It’s true, no one will read every single word – most of us scan articles.
 You’re probably doing that right now.

 The point is, the article has to be better than the next to outrank it.
-Do that by addressing everything you can on the topic.
+Do that by addressing as much of the topic as you can.

 By way of example, if I were to write a blog post about walking in the Lake District, here’s what I would include: